 And monitor your liquid intake carefully if you’re looking to go thrift shopping.
 Goodwill Industries of Northwest North Carolina writes that they are “reducing store hours to allow more time for cleaning,” which includes wiping down all high-touch surfaces regularly throughout the day.
 But the strategy doesn’t include the restroom.
 “As another precaution bathrooms, break rooms, and water fountains are temporarily closed to the public,” according to their website.

 Cleaning Public Toilets: COVID-19 Edition

 No matter what phase of reopening an area is in, public restrooms, especially those in essential businesses like grocery stores, will require attention…and lots of it.
 McDonald’s famously pledged to clean bathrooms every 30 minutes in their “Dine-In Reopening Playbook” distributed to franchisees.

 That 30-minute timeline may not be appropriate for every business.
 Managers must take other factors into account like frequency of use, soil loads and disinfection protocols.
 But no matter the circumstance, expect to clean more often and more thoroughly than before.
 That means dedicating staff time to the task and providing the training and tools to get the job done safely and correctly.

 That extra time will be important.
 Industry standards say it takes about three minutes to clean any given restroom fixture be it toilet, urinal or sink.
 But that doesn’t include hitting all of the important touch points, or the floor which should be considered a touch point as well.
 And disinfection requires a product be allowed to dwell to work adding extra time to the task.

-No doubt, battling COVID-19 will require an enhanced restroom cleaning schedule but it doesn’t have to stress your staff.
+No doubt, battling COVID-19 requires an enhanced restroom cleaning schedule, but it doesn’t have to stress your staff.
 Discover more ways Kaivac can help with your public restroom cleaning challenges.